cypress-io/cypress-fiddle/README.md

 ![List of tests](images/list.png)

 While working with tests, you can skip a test or make it exclusive.
-For example to skip the first test add `skip: true` property
+For example to skip the first test add a `skip: true` property.

 ```js
 {